plerk/Alien-MSYS2/README.md

 ## cflags

-provided for [Alien::Base](https://metacpan.org/pod/Alien::Base) compatability.
+provided for [Alien::Base](https://metacpan.org/pod/Alien::Base) compatibility.
 Does not do anything useful.

 ## dynamic\_libs

-provided for [Alien::Base](https://metacpan.org/pod/Alien::Base) compatability.
+provided for [Alien::Base](https://metacpan.org/pod/Alien::Base) compatibility.
 Does not do anything useful.

 ## libs

-provided for [Alien::Base](https://metacpan.org/pod/Alien::Base) compatability.
+provided for [Alien::Base](https://metacpan.org/pod/Alien::Base) compatibility.
 Does not do anything useful.

 # AUTHOR